socialenergy-project/rabit/README.md

 # README

-This repository is the Research Algorithm Toolkit, developed in the context of the Horizon 2020 SocialEnergy project http://socialenergy-project.eu/.
+This repository is the Research Algorithm and Business Intelligence Toolkit, developed in the context of the Horizon 2020 SocialEnergy project http://socialenergy-project.eu/.

-The purpose of this module is to allow administrators or privileged RAT users to evaluate the performance of different pricing algorithms, on the portfolio of the SocialEnergy user base.
+The purpose of this module is to allow administrators or privileged RABIT users to evaluate the performance of different pricing algorithms, on the portfolio of the SocialEnergy user base.

-The portal is available at https://rat.socialenergy-project.eu.
+The portal is available at https://rabit.socialenergy-project.eu.

 ## Installation steps